ryanczm/Analytic-Musings/notes/fa/fa.md

     * Key Idea - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * Key Idea - Confounds with starting XI feature - sometimes fans know better than the manager if a starting lineup sucks or will win the game.
     * Feature - Possible scraping starting XI reactions for alpha?
- **Bookie odds feature**
+ * **Bookie odds feature**
     * Key Idea - Integrate the betting odds from bookies into your final prediction either as part of the model or as an ensemble.
-Aka what William Benter did in Hong Kong.
-Blended his probs with devigged bookie probs in a logit estimated on true outcomes.
+Aka what William Benter did.
+He found blending his odds/probs with bookies increased his model R2 from below bookie R2 to above it!
+Wow.
     * Other Ideas - Odds dispersion, wrongness, opening vs closing delta.
 Need to do EDA on odds.